Skip to content

 Where can I order wine packaging boxes?

 Bennett offers a wide variety of wine packaging boxes, including folding cartons, mailing boxes, and shipping boxes.
-No matter what kind of product you have, or box you need, we can make it.
-Just Contact Us and we’ll get back to you ASAP!
+No matter what kind of product or box you have, we can make it.
+Just contact us, and we’ll get back to you ASAP!

 What Printing Styles do you offer?

-We are able to produce Litho, Flexo, and specialize in Digital.
+We produce Litho and Flexo and specialize in Digital printing.
 We were one of the first manufacturers to invest in Digital Printing, and that’s put us ahead of the curve.
-Typically customers think Digital is only useful for small runs, but Digital allows you to create printing variations and create multiple runs of different targeted designs - using some of the latest innovations in marketing!
+Typically, customers think Digital printing is only useful for small runs, but Digital allows you to create printing variations and multiple runs of different targeted designs—using some of the latest innovations in marketing!

 What Wine Packaging do you offer?